The Freibofer Baking Company is a long-abandoned bakery in Philadelphia, Pennsylvania.

 In just a few years, the Freibofer family had acquired additional acreage west to 21st Street and north to Clearfield Street.
 1

 The firm continued to expand in the early 20th century, opening branch bakeries outside of the city.
 By the close of World War II, the branch bakeries, with newer equipment and up-to-date facilities, were exceeding the production capacity of the Nicetown facility.
-1 The Nicetown bakery closed in 1956 and was converted into a textile factory in 1959.
-The textile factory closed in the 1970’s.
+1 The Nicetown bakery closed in 1956 and was converted into a textile factory in 1959 which remained in operation into the 1970s.
 The complex was later used for storage before becoming completely abandoned by 2000.